Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

 1. (`ncn-m001#`) Use `sat bootsys boot` to power on and boot the managed nodes.

     **Important:** No default timeout is set for `sat bootsys boot --stage bos-operations`.
 It is infinite.
-    However, if a specific timeout is required, user can still set a custom value using the `--bos-boot-timeout BOS_BOOT_TIMEOUT` option.
+    However, if a specific timeout is required, a user can still set a custom value using the `--bos-boot-timeout BOS_BOOT_TIMEOUT` option.
 If a custom timeout is set, `sat` will no longer watch the BOS sessions once the timeout has been exceeded even if the sessions are still in progress.